Dr Jo McKay ~ DPsych, CPsychol, AFBPsS

 Hi, I'm Jo, I am a Counselling Psychologist working online and in London.

-My private practice is based in Mayfair and in the City, where I see individuals for therapy.
-Whilst my main therapeutic approaches are Psychodynamic Therapy or CBT (cognitive behavioural therapy), I will always consider the needs of the individual and, if more suitable, work in an integrative way utilising aspects of both models of therapy in such a way as to meet the person's needs.
-I work with individuals for short, time-limited periods or for longer term open-ended therapies.
+My main therapeutic approaches are Psychodynamic Therapy or CBT (cognitive behavioural therapy), however I will always consider the needs of the individual and, if more suitable, work in an integrative way utilising aspects of both models of therapy in such a way as to meet the person's needs.

 Training, qualifications & experience

 - Chartered Member of the British Psychological Society (BPS)

 - Associate Fellow of the British Psychological Society (BPS)

 - Registered with the Health and Care Professions Council (HCPC)